SamR1/FitTrackee/docs/_sources/features.rst.txt

      - Montain Biking
      - Running
      - Walking
-- Dashboard with month calendar displaying activities and record
+- Dashboard with month calendar displaying activities and record.
+The week can start on Sunday or Monday (which can be changed in the user settings)
 - Activity creation by uploading a gpx file.
 An activity can even be created without gpx (the user must enter date, time, duration and distance)
 - An activity with a gpx file can be displayed with map, weather (if the DarkSky API key is provided) and charts (speed and elevation).
 Segments can be displayed
 - Activity edition and deletion.
 User can add a note